Multi-Scale Relational Graph Convolutional Network for Multiple Instance Learning in Histopathology Images: Results and Discussion

-\paragraph{Class-based performance.}In Figure \ref{fig:auc}, average performance of state-of-the-art models with ResNet18 feature extractor for each class of the Zurich (held-out) dataset is shown.
-The hardest and the most important task in classification of prostate cancer is distinguishing GG2 (GS 3+4) and GG3 (GS 4+3), where patient management decisions are more difficult and pathologists find much disagreement.
-Our model is performing well across all of the classes, being the first in all of GG1-5 with a margin of 1.6\%, 1.76\%, 3.61\%, 1.15\%, and 0.43\% in one-vs-all AUC compared to best SOTA model, respectively, and second in benign with insignificant difference of $97.58\% - 97.51\% = 0.07\%$ after MS-GWNN.
-Moreover, it performs substantially better on the difficult classification task of GG2 (GS3+4) and GG3 (GS4+3) where it has to distinguish GP3 and GP4, by up to $9.60\%$ and $17.80\%$ in one-vs-all AUC, respectively.
+In Figure \ref{fig:auc}, the average performance of state-of-the-art models with ResNet18 feature extractor for each class of the Zurich dataset is shown.
+Our model is performing well across all of the classes, being the first in all of GG1-5 with a margin of 1.6\%, 1.76\%, 3.61\%, 1.15\%, and 0.43\% in one-vs-all AUC compared to the best SOTA model, respectively, and second in benign with negligible difference of $97.58\% - 97.51\% = 0.07\%$ after MS-GWNN.
+Moreover, it performs substantially better GG2 (GS3+4) and GG3 (GS4+3) classification tasks which are deemed to be more challenging where the model has to distinguish GP3 and GP4, by up to $9.60\%$ and $17.80\%$ in one-vs-all AUC, respectively.

+In addition, the average performance of SOTA models with ResNet18 feature extractor for each class of the Colorado and Radboud datasets is shown in Figures \ref{fig:auc_colrado} and \ref{fig:auc_panda}.
+In the Colorado dataset, it can be seen that MS-RGCN outperforms SOTA models in all GG classification tasks.
+Improvement of the MS-RGCN in comparison to the best SOTA model in each GG is $1.03\%$, $0.79\%$, $0.56\%$, $1.52\%$, $0.84\%$, and $0.24\%$ in AUC.
+In the Radboud dataset, the proposed model outperforms SOTA models in all of the GGs except for GG2 where it is the second-best model after MS-GWNN.